Blog

 Minion waves are often worth as much gold as a kill.

 Unless the fight determines a major objective, always clear your wave first.
+In most ranked games, players who consistently prioritize the minion wave build cleaner item timing and reach their carry window much faster.

 When the Fight Is Too Far Away